pavel-demin/red-pitaya-notes/md/sdr-transceiver-122-88.md

 - Download [pre-built ExtIO plug-in]($extio_file$) for SDR# and HDSDR.
 - Copy `extio_red_pitaya.dll` into the SDR# or HDSDR installation directory.
 - Start SDR# or HDSDR.
-- Select Red Pitaya from the Source list in SDR# or from the Options [F7] &rarr; Select Input menu in HDSDR.
+- Select Red Pitaya from the Source list in SDR# or from the Options \[F7\] → Select Input menu in HDSDR.
-- Press Configure icon in SDR# or press SDR-Device [F8] button in HDSDR, then enter the IP address of the Red Pitaya board and set ADC sample rate to 122.88 MSPS.
+- Press Configure icon in SDR# or press SDR-Device \[F8\] button in HDSDR, then enter the IP address of the Red Pitaya board and set ADC sample rate to 122.88 MSPS.
-- Press Play icon in SDR# or press Start [F2] button in HDSDR.
+- Press Play icon in SDR# or press Start \[F2\] button in HDSDR.

 ## Building from source